xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 The first condition comes natural.
 The second condition exists, because recipes cannot be accumulated beyond mouth states.
 As a direct consequence, the walk can never go along loops, since a loop requires a state with more than one entry.
-A mouth state, however, is never part of the walk according to condition (ii).
 The third condition tells that the walk stops where another walk begins or began.
 With these concepts, a first draft of an algorithm for the determination of recipes can be defined.

           (*) Start.
-          (*) begin_list = springs extracted from state machine.
+          (1) springs = initial springs of state machine.
-   .----->(*) perform linear walks starting from each spring.
+   .----->(2) perform linear walks starting from each spring.
    |          --> determine R(i) along linear states until terminal,
    |              mouth, or springs.
    |          --> entries of mouth states receive entry recipes.
-   |      (*) interference in mouth states with complete sets of entry
+   |      (3) interference in mouth states with complete sets of entry
    |          recipes.
-   |          begin_list = determined mouth states
+   |      (4) springs = determined mouth states
-   '- no -(*) begin_list empty?
+   '- no -(5) springs empty?
           (*) Stop.

         Algorithm 1: Determination of recipes.

 When this algorithm comes to an end, there might be still mouth states with undetermined entries.
 The only possible reason for that are circular dependencies between mouth states.

-PROOF:

-begin_list in algorithm 1 empty <=> there are no new springs.

-=> Either: (i) All mouth states were resolved (-> would be springs), or
-           (ii) There are unresolved mouth states, because not all entries of those states could be determined.
-(1)

-From case (i) no statement about unresolved mouth states can be derived.
-Case (ii) makes the first usable statement.
+PROOF: Unresolved mouth states inhibit circular dependency.

 Let

         U := set of unresolved mouth states after algorithm 1 ended.
-(2)

-An entry into a mouth state which is undetermined must be connected through a linear state sequence, or directly, with a mouth state which is undetermined.
+(10)

+An unresolved mouth state 'i' must have at least one unresolved incoming recipe.
+Thus one of its predecessor states, let it be named 'k', must be unresolved.
+If 'k' is a mouth state, then it must be unresolved.
+If state 'k' is a linear state, then its predecessor must be unresolved, the same holds for k's predecessor, etc. until a mouth state is reached.
+Thus, the unresolvedness of a mouth state has its reason in the unresolvedness of at least one other mouth state.

-Let the fact that a state 'p' has an undetermined entry originating from 'q' be called a dependency of 'p' on 'q' and let it be written as
+Let the fact that a mouth state 'i' is unresolved because of another unresolved mouth state 'k' be noted as "i depends on k".

-                               p <-- q

-'q' must be undetermined, so it follows

-                      p <-- q and p in U => q in U                          (3)

-If 'q' depends on 'u', then logically 'u' influences 'q' and 'p'.
+DEFINITION: D(i) -- Dependency Set

+    If 'i' is a dead-lock state, then the dependency set 'D(i)' contains all states that 'i' requires to be determined, before it can be determined.

+If any state 'k' in 'D(i)' depends on another state 'p' then 'i' also depends on it, i.e.

+                   k in D(i) <=> D(k) is subset of D(i)                    (11)

+The number of states in a state machine is finite, thus 'D(i)' is finite.
+Since every state in 'D(i)' is unresolved, every state in 'D(i)' must depend to another state that is unresolved.
+All of those states are equally in 'D(i)'.
+Let the number of elements in 'D(i)' be 'n'.
+If the states of 'D(i)' were displayed as dots in a plane, and the dependencies between states as arrows, then there would be 'n' arrows between 'n' dots.
+This is only possible, if there is at least one loop (proof is trivial).
 Thus,

-               p <-- q  and q <-- u   <=>   p <-- { q, u }                  (4)

-Let the set of dependencies for a state 'p' be defined as

-                          D(p) = { q, u, ...}                               (5)

-which includes every state on which 'p' depends with its 'unresolvedness'.
-The number of states in a state machine is finite, thus the size of U is finite.
-It follows

-                         size of D(p) = finite                              (6)

-From (3) follows that any state 'i in D(p)' must be unresolved, thus it must be dependent on an unresolved state 'k'.
-From (4), it follows that if 'p' depends on 'i', then it also depends on 'k', i.e. 'k in 'D(p)'.

-               i in D(a) and i <-- k => k in D(a)

-If the states of 'D(a)' were displayed as dots in a plane, and the dependencies between elements of 'D(a)' as arrows, then there would be 'n+1' arrows on 'n' dots.
-This is only possible, if there is at least one loop.
-A loop is a circular dependency.

-    size of U is not empty <=> there is at least one circular dependency    (7)
+         U is not empty <=> there is at least one circular dependency      (12)

 what was to be proven.
-However, not every unresolved state is locked into a circular dependency.
-An example is shown in figure 6.
-There, state 2 is unresolved because it depends on state 1.
-However, state 2 is not circularly dependent on state 1.
-State 1, on the other hand, is unresolved, because it is mutually depends on state 0.

-                             .---->---.
-                          ( 0 )      ( 1 )------>( 2 )
-                             '----<---'

-     Figure 6: Unresolved state 2 depends on unresolved state 1, but is itself not part of a circular dependency.
+It is this circular dependency that cause algorithm 1 to finish without terminating the job.
+The following section considers the resolution of those circular dependencies.

 -------------------------------------------------------------------------------

 DEAD-LOCK STATES

 Dead-lock states are states with undetermined entries and circular dependencies.

-An example is shown in Figure 4.
+DEFINITION: Dead-lock state.

+    A dead-lock state is a mouth state 'i' which could not be resolved with algorithm 1.
+It either directly or indirectly depends on a mouth state that depends on a circular dependency.

+An example is shown in Figure 4 where state '2' and '3' block each other from being determined.
+For a human observer, it is obvious that the group is effected by the same recipe 'R(1)' and therefore 'R(2)' and 'R(3)' are trivially defined.
+The following discussion, presents a formal and general solution for dead-lock states.

+                                   R(1)
                            .------------>( 2 )
-                   op(1)   |             /   \
+                           |             /   \
                 ... ---->( 1 )          (     )
-                           |             \   /
+                           |       R(1)  \   /
                            '------------>( 3 )

-        Figure 4: A dead-lock of mouth states 2 and 3.
+        Figure 8: A dead-lock of mouth states 2 and 3.

-In the example shown in figure 4, both states 2 and 3 only experience the effects of operation 'op(i)'.

-DEFINITION: Dead-lock state.

-    A dead-lock state is a mouth state 'i' which could not be resolved with algorithm 1.
-Additionally, it is part of a circular dependency with at least one other unresolved mouth state.
-As a direct consequence, it follows

-       (i)   There is at least one entry to state 'i' with no associated recipe 'R(p(i))'.

-       (ii)  'i in D(i)', state 'i' is element of the set of states on which it depends.

-The first characteristic is a tautology to the fact that algorithm 1 was not able to resolve it.
-The second characteristic is a reformulation of the finding of the PROOF of the last section.
 Dependencies correspond to paths of linear states between mouth states.
-If there are circular dependencies, then, this corresponds to loops in the graph model.
+If there are circular dependencies, then this corresponds to loops in the graph model.

 DEFINITION: Dead-Lock Group.

-    A set of mouth states where each state from the set depends on all other states, is called a dead-lock group.
-As a direct consequence of circular dependencies, each state in a dead-lock group is connected to at least one loop.

-STATEMENT:
+    A dead-lock group is a set of mouth states that were undetermined after algorithm 1.
+It further holds that if and only if two states 'i' and 'k' depend mutually on each other, i.e.

+              i \in D(k)    and     k \in D(i)                             (13)

+    then both states are part of the same dead-lock group.

+If 'k' depends on 'p' and 'i' depends on 'k' then 'i' also depends on 'p'.
+Thus, if 'i' and 'k' are in a dead-lock group 'L' and for a state 'p'

+              p \in D(k)    and    k \in D(p)

+then 'p \in D(i)'.
+Vice versa, it can be proven that 'i in \D(p)'.
+It follows that for a dead-lock group 'L'

+                 i \in L  =>  i \in D(k) for all k \in L

+This proofs the following statement.

+STATEMENT 1:

+    Every state 'i' of a dead-lock group 'L' is element of all dependency sets 'D(k)' for 'k  \in L'.
+More concisely:

+                 D(i) is superset of L, for all i in L                      (14)

+An example may be observed in figure 9.

+                     .---->---.             .---->---.
+                  ( i )      ( k )<------( p )      ( q )
+                     '----<---'             '----<---'

+                  Figure 9: Example two dead-lock groups.

+The dependency groups for i, k, p, and q are as follows

+           D(q) = { p, q }
+           D(p) = { p, q }
+           D(k) = { i, k, p, q }
+           D(i) = { i, k, p, q }

-    A dead-lock group cannot be divided into two sub-groups.
+A first dead-lock group would be 'L0 = { p, q }'.
+It holds

+           L0 is subset of D(p) and D(q)

+The second dead-lock group is 'L1 = { i, k }', because and it holds

+           L1 is subset of D(i) and D(k)

+The group '{i, k, p}' cannot be a dead-lock group, because

+           D(p) is not a superset of {i, k, p}.

+STATEMENT 2:

+    From condition (13) it follows that any to states 'p' and 'q' in a dead- lock group are related by

+              p \in D(q)    and     p \in D(q)                            (15)

+PROOF 2:

-Proof: If any two states 'i' and 'k' belong to a group of dead-locks states, then they depend on each other circularly.
-If either one belonged to a group without the other, then this group cannot be a dead-lock group.
-It would be missing a circular dependency.
+If any two states 'i' and 'k' belong to a dead-lock group L0 = {i, k, ...}, then it must hold

-STATEMENT:
+                       D(k) is superset of L0

+and by definition

+                       i \in D(k)

+If 'k' was found in another group L1 = {k, ...} with

+                       i not \in L1

+then it could never hold 'D(k) is superset of L1' which is a straight contradiction to the proofs first assumption.
+If any two states 'i' and 'k' which belong to the same dead-lock group cannot exist in separate dead-lock groups, then groups cannot be devided--which was to be proven.

+From (15) it follows that dead-lock groups cannot be devided.
+In particular, there cannot be sub-groups of dead-lock groups.

+STATEMENT 3:

     A state can only belong to one dead-lock group.

+If there was a state 'i' belonging to two dead-lock groups L0 and L1, then there must be a 'p \in L0' and a 'q \in L1' with

+            i \in D(p)     and      p \in D(i) and
+            i \in D(q)     and      q \in D(i)

+If 'p depends on i' and 'i depends on q', then 'p depends on q'.
+Analogously, it follows 'q depends on p'.
+That is,

+             p \in D(q)    and     q in D(p)

+which requires that 'p' and 'q' are in the same dead-lock group.
+This contradicts the initial assumption.
+Thus, a state can only belong to one dead-lock group--which was to be proven.

+PROOF 3:

+As has been shown, if any two states 'i' and 'k' belong to a dead-lock group, then

+Let two states 'i' and 'k' belong to a dead-lock group DLG0 = {i, k, ...}.
+If two dead-lock groups DLG0 and DLG1 are different, then there must be a 'k' where

+              k is element DLG0    and    k is not element DLG1

+Let 'k' be one of the k-s that makes DGL0 and DLG1 different.
+Let 'i' be the candidate to belong to DLG0 and DLG1.
+From 'i element of DGL0', it follows

+              k is element D(i)

+For 'i element of DLG1' one must require

+              for all p in DLG1: i is element of D(p)

+But if 'i is element of D(p)' and 'i' depends on 'k', then 'k is element of D(p)'.

+If 'i' is in group DLG0, then 'k is element 'D(i)'.
+For 'i' to be in another group DLG1, one must require that 'D(i) is superset of DLG1'.
+This is impossible because 'DLG1' lacks 'k'.

-Proof: If a state 'i' belongs to a group of states on which it depends, then it cannot belong to a group that does not have all those other states.
-Otherwise, the other group would not be complete.
-Since there can be no groups which are sub groups of others, a state can therefore only belong to one group.
+    Assume 'i' belongs to a group of states on which it depends, then it ? cannot belong to a group that does not have all those other states.
+Otherwise, ? the other group would not be complete.
+Since there can be no groups which are ? sub groups of others, a state can therefore only belong to one group.

 However, there may be more than one dead-lock group where one group depends on the other.
 Consider a dead-lock group where states 'i' and 'k' are circularly dependent.
 State 'k' depends on a state 'p', but 'p' not on 'k'.
 However, 'p' is circularly dependent on 'q'.
 This is depicted in figure 6.

-                     .---->---.             .---->---.
-                  ( i )      ( k )<------( p )      ( q )
-                     '----<---'             '----<---'

-                  Figure 6: Dependent dead-lock groups.

 The 'p' an 'q' build a dead-lock group, and so does 'i' and 'k'.
 All four states do not build a dead lock group. 'i' and 'k' depend on 'p' and 'q'.